Dez Wells: Qingdao Eagles (2021–2022)

 On December 6, 2021, Wells signed with Qingdao Eagles of the Chinese league.

+Hapoel Tel Aviv (2023–2024)

+In December 2023, Wells joined Hapoel Tel Aviv of the Israeli Premier league.
+At his first game with the team, 2 days after he joined, he scored 16 points in a Eurocap game against Hamburg.

 Personal life

 Wells is the son of Pamela Wells, who was an All-American basketball player at St. Augustine's College in Raleigh, N.C.
 He has two sisters, Jocelyn Brand and Jazmine Wilson and majored in American Studies.
 He graduated from the University of Maryland with a degree in American Studies on December 19, 2015.